hokus15/home-assistant-config/README.md

 You have to tweak the camera configuration (sensibility, motion detection zones, number of snapshots taken,...) to fit your needs (and not get too many notifications).

-Each camera upload the snapshot into a different folder in the same FTP.
+Each camera uploads the snapshots into a different folder in the same FTP.

 ### FTP
 The FTP is configured in the same Raspberry Pi Home-Assistant is installed.